chtenb/neo-ansi/README.md

 ### B).
 It needs to help making the code more readable.

 1. The coloring needs to be consistent across languages that are similar.
-C# and Java code should be colored mostly the same.
+   E.g. C# and Java code should ideally be colored mostly the same.
 2. The coloring needs to be consistent across color themes.
-Language constructs that are colored equally in one color theme should be colored equally in another.
+   Language constructs that are colored equally in one color theme should ideally be colored equally in another.
 3. The coloring needs to be consistent across tooling.
-4. The colors and accents need to make sort of sense semantically.
+4. The colors and accents of a color theme need to make sort of sense semantically.
+   Or at least not be completely counter intuitive.

 ### C).
 It needs to convenient to use across tooling, programming languages and color themes.